News On Plastic Ban 📰 – NSW Bans Single-Use Plastic, Woolworths Stops Selling 15c Reusable Bags

 Take note that this also includes shopping bags made from biodegradable, compostable and/or bioplastic materials.

-In addition to the already-stated info on the plastic ban news in NSW, the ban itself does not include barrier bags such as bin liners, human or animal waste bags, produce and deli bags and medical waste bags (but do take note to exclude the bags used to contain and transport medical items from the retailer from those prior mentioned).
+In addition to the already-stated info on the plastic ban news in NSW, the ban itself does not include thicker plastic bags (as mentioned, over 35 microns) such as those from major supermarkets and boutique stores, barrier bags such as produce and deli bags, bin liners and compost caddy liners, nappy bags, human and animal waste bags and medical waste bags (but do take note to exclude the bags used to contain and transport medical items from the retailer from those prior mentioned).

 Expect this at a later date

 Come 1 November 2022, NSW will impose further bans on single-use plastics.
-Specifically, it will see to the ban of single-use plastic straws, stirrers and cutlery, which includes knives, forks, chopsticks and food picks.
+Specifically, it will see to the ban of single-use plastic straws, bowls, containers, cotton buds, microbeads in hygiene products such as facewash and soap stirrers and cutlery, which includes knives, forks, chopsticks and food picks.

-Same as with the single-use plastic bags above, this will certainly include biodegradable, compostable and/or bioplastic materials.
+Same as with the single-use plastic bags above, this will undoubtedly include biodegradable, compostable and/or bioplastic materials because they cannot break down outside of commercial composting facilities.

 This breaking news on NSW’s plastic ban generally received positive reactions.
 But along with the positive reactions, come the negative ones.